eukras/koinos/README.md

 ## Utility\Greek

-This utility performs simple analysis and manipulation of Greek text:
+The Greek utility performs simple manipulation and scanning of Greek text:

     use Koinos\Bundle\KoinosBundle\Utility\Greek;
     $g = new Greek;